 BENT KNEE: This was the only band I missed during the three day festival.
 My friends Bruce Allen and Jim Mason had reserved a dinner at Garry Owen Irish Pub (hands down the best Reuben money can buy) and obviously we couldn’t be in two places at the same time.
 Nonetheless I can write about Bent Knee’s music a little as I’ve been enjoying their latest discographic effort entitled “Say so” for some time.
 Someone wrote about them “Bent Knee is a band without frontiers.
 The Boston-based group seamlessly connects the worlds of rock, pop and the avant-garde into its own self-defining”.
 The above statement pretty much summarizes the core nature of this uncommon band.
 What Bent Knee does is fuse the most extreme ends of pop and avant-garde music together.
 It’s rock for the thinking person.
 The group’s lyrics are dark and infused with themes focusing on the emergence of personal demons, unwanted situations and the difficulty of conquering them.
 Its mercurial sound matches its subject matter.
 It’s a thrilling aural roller-coaster ride with arrangements designed to make listeners throw their arms up in wild abandon as they engage with them.
 I asked some of my prog-friends who stayed to enjoy their show and all of them concur in a single sentence: “These guys tore it up”.
 Next time they play; dinner will have to wait.

-COMEDY OF ERRORS: Back in The Majestic Theater it was the turn of this Scottish band.
+COMEDY OF ERRORS: Back in The Majestic Theater it was the turn of someone like these scottish bands.
 These guys formed 25 years ago in Glasgow, yet their first album Disobey didn’t hit the shelves until 2011.
 The year 2013 saw the release of their sophomore effort Fanfare and Fantasy and last year welcomed album number three, the ambitious Spirit.
 With their second album the band moved from the fine neo-prog of Disobyey towards a more symphonic approach, and Spirit completed that migration.
 Influences as diverse as Marillion, Yes, IQ, Genesis, Spock’s Beard, and many more could be noted in their sound, but there is at the same time a true sense of originality here, of the band recording something they feel they can be proud of without necessarily craving the recognition they truly deserve.
 Front-man Joe Cairney was the most prominent figure on stage, singing his lines with a strong sentiment, and sometimes moving all the way to the front of stage almost on top of the photographer in the pit.
 They are a band growing in their sound and their music treats the listener to a thought-provoking musical journey through the experiences provided in the lyrics and musical forms.

 The audience was ready for the closing performance of the festivalwhen George came to stage one more time, in this occasion accompanied by Glen Fitzgerald, and pulled out the raffle-winning tickets, which surprisingly included a framed poster of the festival in addition to the painting and signed guitar.